Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Background

-Training-free diffusion-based methods address inverse problems by adapting a pretrained diffusion prior at inference time, thereby avoiding task-specific retraining \cite{daras2024survey}.
-A first class of methods relies on projection-based updates, in which the standard sampling process is modified to enforce data consistency at each time step \cite{wang2022zero, kawar2022denoising, choi2021ilvr}.
-In contrast, Bayesian methods \cite{bansal2023universal, xu2024provably, chung2022diffusion, song2023pseudoinverse} formulate inverse problems as posterior inference tasks by explicitly combining a pretrained diffusion prior with a measurement likelihood, leading to the following score decomposition:

-Based on the Tweedie’s formula \cite{efron2011tweedie}, the prior score is obtained from the learned estimator as:
+\paragraph{Zero-shot diffusion-based methods for inverse problems} Training-free methods address inverse problems by adapting a pretrained diffusion prior at inference time, thereby avoiding task-specific retraining \cite{daras2024survey}.
+One class of methods relies on projection-based updates, in which the sampling process is modified to enforce data consistency at each time step \cite{wang2022zero, kawar2022denoising, choi2021ilvr, zhu2023denoising}.
+In contrast, Bayesian methods \cite{bansal2023universal, xu2024provably, chung2022diffusion, song2023pseudoinverse} formulate inverse problems through posterior inference by combining a pretrained diffusion prior with a measurement likelihood, leading to the following score decomposition: We detail the Bayesian formulations here, with projection-based methods described in Appendix~\ref{sec:appendix_DiffPIR_algorithm}.
+Based on the Tweedie’s formula \cite{efron2011tweedie}, the prior score is obtained from the learned noise estimator as:

-The likelihood term is approximated in a method-dependent manner to guide sampling toward consistency with the measurements.
-A common approach is DPS \cite{chung2022diffusion}, which adopts a deterministic approximation by marginalizing over the clean signal using the denoiser output $ p(\y|\x_t)\simeq p(\y|\hat{\x}_0) \,\,\text{where}\,\, \hat{\x}_0:= \mathbb{E}[\x_0 | \x_t] $.
-Using this likelihood within the deterministic DDIM \cite{song2020denoising} formulation, leads to the following update rule:
+and the likelihood term is approximated in a method-dependent manner to guide sampling toward consistency with the measurements.
+A common Bayesian approach is DPS \cite{chung2022diffusion}, which marginalizes over the clean signal and estimates the likelihood using the denoiser output, yielding $p(\y|\x_t)\simeq p(\y|\hat{\x}_0) \,\,\text{where}\,\, \hat{\x}_0:= \mathbb{E}[\x_0 | \x_t] $.
+Incorporating this approximation within the deterministic DDIM formulation \eqref{eq:DDIM_sampling_procedure} leads to the following update rule: